Hasse principles for higher-dimensional fields

-figuring in the left column of 5.21 is an isomorphism.
-Because the subvarieties $U$ as constructed above form a cofinal family in the set of open subvarieties of $Z$, by passing to the limit we get an isomorphism
+We can now prove property 4.23 (iii) for $\varphi$: Because the subvarieties $U$ as constructed above form a cofinal family in the set of open subvarieties of $Z$, by passing to the limit we get an isomorphism

 in which the first map $\gamma$ is an isomorphism by definition.
 Therefore $\varphi$ is an isomorphism as wanted.